Mary Simpson Sperry

-Mary Elizabeth Simpson Sperry was a leading California suffragist who served as president of the California Woman Suffrage Association.
+Mary Elizabeth Simpson Sperry (died 1921), was a leading California suffragist.
+She served as president of the California Woman Suffrage Association in 1900-1907.

 Suffrage work

-Mary Sperry was one of the leading suffragists in the state of California and was personally supported by noted suffragist Susan B. Anthony.
+Mary Sperry was one of the leading suffragists in the state of California, specifically San Francisco, and was personally supported by noted suffragist Susan B. Anthony.
+Mary Sperry also worked alongside Carrie Chapman Catt and Anna Shaw.
 According to suffrage scholar Rebecca Mead, Anthony believed Sperry "links the old people to the new" and endorsed Sperry as leader of the California Woman Suffrage Association which as affiliated with the National American Woman Suffrage Association.
 Her work as treasurer was recognized in the History of Woman Suffrage published by Anthony and Elizabeth Cady Stanton.
 In volume VI of that publication it was noted that Sperry participated in a major suffrage conference in San Francisco in 1902.